joelmoss/phlexible/README.md

 `controller_variable` accepts one or many symbols, or a hash of symbols to options.

 - `as:` - If set, the given attribute will be renamed to the given value.
 Helpful to avoid naming conflicts.
 - `allow_undefined:` - By default, if the instance variable is not defined in the controller, an exception will be raised.
 If this option is to `true`, an error will not be raised.

+You can also pass a hash of attributes to `controller_variable`, where the key is the controller attribute, and the value is the renamed value, or options hash.

 ```ruby
 class Views::Users::Index < Views::Base